cronosun/tyres/README.md

 ## Introduction

-Provides functionality for typed resources (such as messages) for [spring](https://spring.io/) applications or other Java applications.
+Provides functionality for typed resources (messages, binary data) for [spring](https://spring.io/) applications or other Java applications (such as console apps, Android or JavaFX).

 ### Main features